denten-books/plain-text/main.md

 pronounced than any individual contribution.
 Device in this sense, means exactly the opposite of form in the sense of private incantation, by which an individual author breaks with ossified tradition.
 This contradiction lies at the center of formalist poetics.
+As ciritcs, the formalists priveleged moments of mystic and trans-rational rebellion against stable literary forms.
+As literary scholars, they reached for Hegel's concrete universal in the guise of trans-human formulae that have a life of their own.

 [^ln3-move]: "Move" in a sense that *Harai Goshi* is a "Sweeping Hip Throw" "move" in Judo, and a part of *Koshi-Waza* or "hip technique."